-- We recommend that the New York State Department of Agriculture and Markets receive adequate funding in order to enforce the provisions of the Agricultural Districts Law. - 2.
-We recommend that state agencies rewrite their regulations to be supportive of the purpose of the Agricultural Districts Law. - 3.
-We support strengthening the Notice of Intent procedures that would: - a.
+1. We recommend that the New York State Department of Agriculture and Markets receive adequate funding in order to enforce the provisions of the Agricultural Districts Law.

+- 2. We support strengthening the Notice of Intent procedures that would: - a.
 Give the Commissioner of the New York State Department of Agriculture and Markets the right to demand mitigation and/ or alternatives to public and private projects in an agricultural district.
-Mitigation and alternatives should protect the viability of remaining agricultural operations. - Require the filing of a Notice of Intent if there is a proposed change in the land use of publicly owned land in, or adjacent to, an agricultural district; and - c.
-Include all land subject to agricultural assessment. - 4.
-We support an amendment to the Agricultural Districts Law to require private corporations, as well as public entities, to seek alternatives in the siting of specific project components subject to Notice of Intent provisions. - We support the concept of the landowners' waiver provision in the Notice of Intent procedures. - 6.
-We support legislation that would more specifically define the term "emergency" as it relates to overriding provisions of the Agricultural Districts Law.

-- We recommend that the County Agriculture and Farmland Protection Board review proposed changes to any zoning ordinance, comprehensive plan or site plan, and review any new local laws that include agricultural district land. - We support the addition of accessory uses to the definition of agriculture in the Agricultural Districts Law.
-These accessory uses cannot compromise the district's integrity and are subsidiary in nature.
-Local site review authority shall not be compromised. - We oppose the requirements of special use permits for equine operations. - 10.
-We support enforcement and increased penalties to the seller and/or realtor for failure of disclosure of property in an agricultural district or within 500 feet of an agricultural district on Form DOS-1614 or other appropriate document. - 11.
-We recommend that agricultural property located within an agricultural district remain within that district until the landowner actively requests the removal of the property, or it is permanently converted out of agricultural use, during a review period. - 12.
-We support maintaining the Right to Farm Laws and Agricultural Districts Laws currently in effect at the state level and oppose local and county governments developing policies more restrictive than state guidelines. - 13.
-We recommend that the Agriculture Data Statement in Section 310 of the Agriculture and Markets Law should also apply to sales within 500 feet of an agricultural district as well as in an agricultural district and adjacent to an agricultural district. - 14.
-We recommend the definition of a farm market and farm stand allow the ability to expand and/or change marketing efforts and/or strategies without regulation by an individual municipality. - 15.
-We support enabling the New York State Department of Agriculture and Markets to implement a review policy and an enforcement mechanism, i.e. a penalty, by the department, in regard to the required "Agricultural Data Statement." - 16.
-We support an amendment to change the Agriculture and Markets Law definition of livestock to include purpose-bred animals raised for research, service animals, honey bees, or working dogs or any working animals in service on a farm. - 17.
-We recommend that for the sole purpose of determining a sound agriculture practice option, the Commissioner of the New York State Department of Agriculture and Markets may use agriculture practices supported by land-grant universities as a guide. - 18.
-We support that the on-farm manufacturing of biofuels should be considered a part of the farming operation. - 19.
-We favor a loss of state aid for towns and municipalities that violate the State's Agricultural Districts Law. - We support amending the definitions of farm operations within Agricultural Districts Law to include many forms of agritourism. - 21.
-We support that counties considering an annual addition of land to an existing agricultural district should be required to notify the landowner by direct mail about public hearings on the issue.

-- 22. We support agricultural activities performed by agricultural custom operators/applicators should be afforded the same protections as those afforded to the farmers and landowners themselves for any land enrolled in a state certified agricultural district. - 23.
-We support any efforts from the New York State Department of Agriculture and Markets, New York State Agricultural Mediation Program and NY FarmNet to be more proactive in educating town officials, police departments, farmers and non-farm residents of agricultural communities about agricultural practices, Agricultural Districts Law, Agriculture and Markets Law and Right to Farm Law to help prevent and mediate neighbor disputes. - 24.
+Mitigation and alternatives should protect the viability of remaining agricultural operations. - b.
+Require the filing of a Notice of Intent if there is a proposed change in the land use of publicly owned land in, or adjacent to, an agricultural district; and - c.
+Include all land subject to agricultural assessment. - 3.
+We support the concept of the landowners' waiver provision in the Notice of Intent procedures. - 4.
+We support legislation that would more specifically define the term "emergency" as it relates to overriding provisions of the Agricultural Districts Law. - 5.
+We recommend that the County Agriculture and Farmland Protection Board review proposed changes to any zoning ordinance, comprehensive plan or site plan, and review any new local laws that include agricultural district land. - 6.
+We support the addition of accessory uses including but not limited to agritourism, vertical farming, cannabis, etc. to the definition of agriculture in the Agricultural Districts Law. - 7.
+We support enforcement and increased penalties to the seller and/or Realtor for failure of disclosure of property in an agricultural district or within 500 feet of an agricultural district on agricultural data statements.
+There must be a signed notice of disclosure transfer in perpetuity with the recorded deed. - 8.
+We support maintaining the Right to Farm Laws and Agricultural Districts Laws.- - 9.
+We recommend the definition of a farm market and farm stand allow the ability to expand and/or change marketing efforts and/or strategies without regulation by an individual municipality. - 10.
+We recommend that for the sole purpose of determining a sound agriculture practice option, the Commissioner of the New York State Department of Agriculture and Markets may use agriculture practices supported by land-grant universities as a guide. - 11.
+We favor a loss of state aid for towns and municipalities that violate the State's Agricultural Districts Law. - 12.
+We support any efforts from the New York State Department of Agriculture and Markets, New York State Agricultural Mediation Program and NY FarmNet to be more proactive in educating town officials, police departments, farmers and non-farm residents of agricultural communities about agricultural practices, Agricultural Districts Law, Agriculture and Markets Law and Right to Farm Law to help prevent and mediate neighbor disputes. - 13.
 We support the conversion of a structure designed, constructed or used for human habitation to an agricultural building if said structure is within an agricultural district.
-Such conversion may require a permit from local code enforcement but shall require no inspection. - 25.
-We oppose the requirement of any asbestos survey being required by Code Rule (56) on any property located within an agricultural district if said renovation or demolition is performed by the property owner. - 26.
-We support municipalities adopting a local Right to Farm Law.
+Such conversion may require a permit from local code enforcement but shall require no inspection. - 14.
+We oppose the requirement of any asbestos survey being required by

+Code Rule (56) on any property located within an agricultural district if said renovation or demolition is performed by the property owner.